 School director of European school Luxembourg 2 Per Frithiofson doesn’t want to share important information about school transport with parents.
-This breaks with a 68 years old tradition and is based on the school director’s personal resentment.
+This breaks with a 68-year-old tradition and is based on the school director’s personal resentment.

 ATSEEE starts with enrollment